Code-Parrot-ai/10x-frontend-developer/intermediate/edgestore.md

 ---
-title: "Next.js Uploads: The Edge Store Boost"
+title: "Next.js Large file uploads using Edge Store"

 subtitle: "Uncover the simplicity and efficiency of managing file uploads in Next.js projects using Edge Store"